-Molly O’Connor is an instructor and PhD candidate, working on her doctorate in history of education.
-Her research agenda examines how U.S. college campuses have historically served as sites of civic education and examines the international transmission of social movements and political ideas through education and educators.
+Molly O’Connor is an instructor and PhD candidate in education, specializing in Black internationalism in education.
+Her transdisciplinary research agenda examines how U.S. college campuses have historically served as sites of civic education and examines the international transmission of social movements and political ideas through leaders in education.
 Her current project looks specifically at the role of African American college presidents at Historically Black Colleges and Universities in the early 20th century.

 MORE ABOUT MOLLY